eloyekunle/commerce_rave/README.md

     - Rave also provides some test bank accounts for testing:
       [https://flutterwavedevelopers.readme.io/docs/test-bank-accounts](https://flutterwavedevelopers.readme.io/docs/test-bank-accounts)
 * Checkout workflow:
-  It follows the Drupal Commerce Credit Card workflow.
+  - It follows the Drupal Commerce Credit Card workflow.
   The customer should enter his/her credit card data or bank account info.
-* Payment Terminal
+* Payment Terminal:
-  The store owner can view the Rave payments.
+  - The store owner can view the Rave payments.

 ## To Do
 - [ ] Save Credit Cards data to User account after first use.